-Multicolored Asian Lady Beetle (MALB) belongs to the group of beetles often called ladybugs, ladybird beetles, or lady beetles.
+Multicolored Asian Lady Beetle (MALB; Harmonia axyridis) belongs to the group of beetles often called ladybugs, ladybird beetles, or lady beetles (Coleoptera: Coccinellidae).
 Like other lady beetles, adult MALB are somewhat oval in shape with a strongly convex dorsal surface and a flattened ventral side.
 The head and thorax of adult MALB are black with light-colored markings.
 The wing covers range in color from light orange to a dark red or even black (Fig. 1).
-Multiple black spots are usually visible, but are sometimes lacking; dark colored individuals may have yellow or orange spots.
+Usually, the beetles have multiple black spots, but they are sometimes absent.
+Dark colored individuals may have yellow or orange spots.

 Figure 1.
-A cluster of adult multicolored Asian lady beetles (Bruce Watt, University of Maine, Bugwood.org).
+Multicolored Asian ladybird beetles (Gyorgy Csoka, Hungary Forest Research Institute, Bugwood.org).

 MALB larvae, like the larvae of other lady beetles, are often described as being "alligator-like" (Fig. 2).
-They are elongated with orange markings on a dark body and numerous spines or tubercules on the dorsal side.
+They are elongated with orange markings on a dark body and numerous spines or tubercles on the dorsal side.
 They actively move about on vegetation searching for prey.
 Outdoors, both adults and larvae are beneficial predators of soft-bodied insect pests such as aphids, caterpillars, scales, and insect eggs.
-Adult MALB are considered pests when they enter houses and other building in the fall while seeking protected places to overwinter.
+Adult MALB are considered pests when they enter houses and other buildings in the fall while seeking protected places to overwinter (Fig. 3).